 Limitations to Consider:

-- Manual security configuration gateway provides security features (e.g., OAuth support, signature verification, call logging); enterprise SSO/IdP integration varies by setup
+- Manual security configuration gateway provides security features such as OAuth support, signature verification, and call logging; enterprise SSO/IdP integration varies by setup

-- No compliance certifications requiring additional audit preparation
+- Self-managed compliance evidence and control implementation requiring additional audit preparation

 - Self-managed infrastructure demanding operational overhead

-- includes built-in logging/call-tracing, and deeper monitoring can be layered on
+- Built-in logging/call-tracing, with deeper monitoring layered on separately

-Docker MCP Gateway appeals to developer-focused teams prioritizing container familiarity over comprehensive governance features.
+Docker MCP Gateway appeals to developer-focused teams prioritizing container familiarity over managed governance features.

 IBM ContextForge emphasizes session-aware routing and enterprise integration patterns, targeting organizations with existing IBM infrastructure investments.